Uka0001/datagrok-web-socket-app-test-task/README.md

 Java17, Spring Boot, WebSocket, STOMP messaging, Maven, HTML, JS, CSS, Checkstyle

 ## 	:bricks: How to install and run the app:
-1. Clone this repo to you IDE amd open it.
+1. Clone this repo to you IDE and open it.
 2. Pull the last changes.
 3. Run DataGrokSpringWebAppTtApplication class.
 4. If everything fine - go at http://localhost:8080.